-LUX-Head & Neck 1 met its primary endpoint of PFS and showed that patients taking afatinib after failure of previous platinum‑based chemotherapy experienced a significant delay in tumour growth of 2.6 months vs 1.7 months with chemotherapy.
+LUX-Head & Neck 1 met its primary endpoint of PFS and showed that patients taking afatinib after failure of previous platinum-based chemotherapy experienced a significant delay in tumour growth of 2.6 vs 1.7 months with methotrexate (MTX).
 This translated into a 20% reduction in risk of disease progression.

 DCR was achieved in 49.1% of patients on afatinib vs 38.5% of patients on methotrexate.

-Adverse events (AEs) grade ≥3 occurred in 67% of patients in the afatinib group compared with 63% in the methotrexate group.
-The most frequent AEs were rash/acne (grade 3/4=10%) and diarrhoea (grade 3/4=9%) with afatinib and stomatitis (grade 3/4=8%) and neutropenia (11%) with methotrexate.
+Adverse events (AEs) of Grade ≥3 occurred in 67% of patients in the afatinib group compared with 63% in the methotrexate group.
+The most frequent AEs were rash/acne (Grade 3/4=10%) and diarrhoea (Grade 3/4=9%) with afatinib and stomatitis (Grade 3/4=8%) and neutropenia (11%) with methotrexate.